Key Performance Indicators

 |1: Protect Workers: Eliminate accidental injuries, fatalities, and occupational illnesses within the departmental jurisdiction.|

-Target #1: A three percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.
+Target #1: 3% percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.

 AKOSH will continue to work to reduce workplace fatalities through a combination of consultation and enforcement activities targeted on eliminating the most prevalent causes of fatalities in industries with high fatality rates.

-Target #2: A two percent per year reduction in the rate of workplace lost time injuries and illnesses per 100 employees.
+Target #2: 2% percent per year reduction in the rate of workplace lost time injuries and illnesses per 100 employees.

 |2: Workforce Development: Prepare Alaskans for Alaska's jobs.|